 - 1 teaspoon chopped mint leaves, olive oil and a dash of salt

 Rinse and cut the avocado in half and scoop out some of the flesh in the center so that there is enough room for the eggs to sit.
 You can serve that part alongside with the cooked eggs.
 Separate the yolks and whites.
 Put the whites in a bowl, yolks into two different bowls.
 Add salt into whites and mix well.
 Heat olive oil in a pan and sear the avocado halves, flesh side down for 15-20 seconds until a little golden.
 Flip them over and share the egg whites into each.
 Don’t worry if they overflow.
 Put the lid on, turn the heat down and cook for 5-10 minutes until the whites inside avocados are set.
 Slide the yolks into the avocados over the whites.
 Put the lid on and cook for 2-3 minutes.
 You might see a thin white cover on the yolks, but they will go away and the yolks will look really shiny and yellow after about a minute.
 Garnish with chopped mint leaves and serve.
 Recipe via GiveRecipe.com

-• Preferred toppings such as chopped pistachios, dried coconut and chia seeds
+- Top with chopped pistachios, dried coconut and/or chia seeds

 Rinse and place bell pepper, orange and coconut oil in blender.
 Blend until smooth.
 Enjoy a scrumptious – before work – smoothie!
 Recipe via BuzzFeed.com

 Rest well & wake up ready to go!

 Better sleep gives rise to better mornings, bringing your goals into focus and dreams within reach.
 Hungry for more sleep info?
 Dig into these posts: